Carl Van Vechten

 Carl Van Vechten (/væn ˈvɛktən/; June 17, 1880 – December 21, 1964) was an American writer and artistic photographer who was a patron of the Harlem Renaissance and the literary executor of Gertrude Stein.
 He gained fame as a writer, and notoriety as well, for his 1926 novel Nigger Heaven.
 In his later years, he took up photography and took many portraits of notable people.
-Although he was married to women for most of his adult years, Van Vechten engaged in numerous affairs with other men during his lifetime.
+Although he was married to women for most of his adult years, Van Vechten engaged in numerous affairs with men during his lifetime.

 Life and career

-Born in Cedar Rapids, Iowa, he was the youngest child of Charles Duane Van Vechten and Ada Amanda Van Vechten (née Fitch).
+Born in Cedar Rapids, Iowa, he was the youngest child of Charles Duane Van Vechten and Ada Amanda Van Vechten (' Fitch).
 Both of his parents were well educated.
 His father was a wealthy, prominent banker.
 His mother established the Cedar Rapids Public Library and had great musical talent.
 As a child, Van Vechten developed a passion for music and theatre.
 He graduated from Washington High School in 1898.

-After high school, Van Vechten was eager to take the next steps in his life, but found it difficult to pursue his passions in Iowa.
+After high school, Van Vechten was eager to take the next steps in his life but found it difficult to pursue his passions in Iowa.
 He described his hometown as "that unloved town".
-To advance his education, he decided in 1899 to study at the University of Chicago, where he studied a variety of topics including music, art and opera.
+To advance his education, he decided in 1899 to study at the University of Chicago, where he studied a variety of topics including music, art, and opera.
 As a student, he became increasingly interested in writing and wrote for the college newspaper, the University of Chicago Weekly.

 After graduating from college in 1903, Van Vechten accepted a job as a columnist for the Chicago American.
 In his column "The Chaperone", Van Vechten covered many different topics through a style of semi-autobiographical gossip and criticism.
 During his time with the Chicago American, he was occasionally asked to include photographs with his column.
 This was the first time he is thought to have experimented with photography, which later became one of his greatest passions.
 Van Vechten was fired from his position with the Chicago American because of what was described as an elaborate and complicated style of writing.
 Some commentators jokingly described his contributions to the paper as "lowering the tone" of the lowbrow and sensationalist Hearst papers.
 In 1906, he moved to New York City.
 He was hired as the assistant music critic at The New York Times.
 His interest in opera had him take a leave of absence from the paper in 1907 to travel to Europe and explore opera.